 Getting to the other side of Cope Butte meant that we leaving Hermit Canyon.
 It took just under an hour to get to the beginning of the descent to Monument Creek.
 We decided that this would be a good place for lunch; it had been about 3.5hrs since we left camp.

 While the path down to the bottom of Monument Canyon looked a little daunting, the trail was well graded and there was little exposure to the cliff.
 It took less than 20min to get to the campsite.

 This was the hottest day of the trip.
-Emily cooled off by bathing in the stream.
+Micah cooled off by bathing in the stream.
 We took to exploring the campsite.
 The composting toilet was actually quite intriguing.
 Some other people who had come to the campsite ventured down the canyon to the visit the river.
-Emily and I discussed the idea, but it looked a little steep in places, and we did not have any rope.
+Micah and I discussed the idea, but it looked a little steep in places, and we did not have any rope.
 Plus we were tired and had been to the river the day before.
 If I hike this section of trail again, I would investigate how to access the river from Monument Campground.
 At this time it was a great unknown.
 The geology fan in me was happy that the canyon was deep enough to have exposures of the Vishnu Schist just a short hike downstream.

-Emily did a great job of rehydrating a very delicious dinner.
+Micah did a great job of rehydrating a very delicious dinner.
 My knee had improved somewhat, it was looking good to finish the hike, something that I had been worried about.
 There are only five campsites at Monument Campground, and they were all full.
 It was a very nice group; we chatted with a few of the campers, but for the most part, they kept to themselves.

 I woke up at about 11pm to take night photos of the sky.
 While the Grand Canyon has very little light pollution, the sky seemed unusually bright and it did not provide any interesting pictures.
 But it was very pleasant to wander around in the quiet and stillness of the night.